Optimize your content based on reader insights

 High exit rates will give you clues about the quality of your content.
 It might indicate that your content is no good, but it also might mean readers found what they were looking for.

 If readers exit, though, you want to ensure they're taking the next step you've planned for them.
 If they leave before reaching your CTA, for example, you may need to rethink the order of your pages.
 Like with all content, it's important to test different iterations for the best results.

 How often is your white paper or eBook shared via social media and email?

-As your content is passed along, you not only get a better grasp of its value, but you get the opportunity to collect data from all those 2nd degree leads as well — as long as you've gated it properly with an embedded form.
+As your content is passed along, you don't only get a better grasp of its value, but you get the opportunity to collect data from all those second-degree leads as well — as long as you've gated it properly with an embedded form.